 The sounds are created using digital technology.
 Microchip-based digital controllers and digitally generated waveforms are used in this technology.
 It produces advanced sounds when used with presets.

-This is a brand-new sound category that combines analogue and digital sounds.
+This is a brand-new sound category that combines analog and digital sounds.
 The versatility of both types of synthesis is due to their strength.
-To create musical effects, this style combines digital oscillators, wavetable forms, and fat, resonant analogue filters.
+To create musical effects, this style combines digital oscillators, wavetable forms, and fat, resonant analog filters.

 This digital signal processing (DSP) chip-based synthesis technology is cutting-edge.
-The DSP imitates the activities of analogue components, which are analogue components in the traditional sense.
+The DSP imitates the activities of analog components, which are analog components in the traditional sense.
 They can also be utilized to create acoustic noises.

 Other Things To Look Out For Synthesize Keyboard